 Small holes form in the surface of the tooth, causing a cavity.
 If untreated, the cavity may lead to further damage.
 Fillings repair a tooth that has been damaged by tooth decay.
 Composite fillings are made from plastic or glass, which closely match the color of the patient’s natural teeth.

 Frequently Asked Questions About Composite Fillings

 Our dentist administers local or topical anesthesia to the teeth, gums, and area around the affected tooth.
-Using a special drill, the dentist removes the decay from the tooth.
+Using a special handpiece the dentist removes the decay from the tooth.
 The hole is filled with composite material.